 Please use the links below to browse content on Life at AGS:

 It is expected that pupils wear their uniform with pride and in an exemplary fashion.
 The list below is to help Parents and Guardians to shop for uniforms and provides guidance on the choice of correct items.
-Click here to view full uniform list.
+Click here to view the full Uniform list.

 Please note that the official supplier will stock the official uniform garments.
 They also have in stock other items which appear similar but which do not meet all of the school’s regulations.
 It is the responsibility of Parents/Guardians to ensure that the correct garments are purchased and worn at school.
 The School reserves the right to send pupils home who do not comply with uniform regulations.
 Click here for general appearance guidelines.

 Official School Outfitter: Wallace’s, 7 High Street, Antrim BT41 4AX.
 Tel: 028 9446 1579

 Only regulation kit may be worn during P.E. and Games periods, practices or when taking part in matches.
 Click here to view the P.E. / Games Uniform list.

 It is compulsory for pupils who represent the School at sport to have the School branded navy tracksuit bottoms and the School branded fleece or midlayer top.

 All items can be purchased from the School Shop on our website.

 Pupils can hire a locker in school to manage their books and belongings.
 The cost is £10 per year and is non-refundable; it is paid through the Parentmail Shop at the start of each academic year.
 Once a payment has been processed, pupils will be issued with their key.

 Full details can be found here.